-This talk will be presented by CSH visitor Tommaso Rughi (Sant’Anna Institute of Advanced Studies) on Friday, October 14 at 3 pm.
+This talk will be presented by CSH visitor Tommaso Rughi (Sant’Anna Institute of Advanced Studies) on Friday, November 11 at 3 pm in the Salon.

 Title: Climate change and labour-saving technologies: the twin transition in patent texts